‘Empty all the tanks’: Group proposes sanctuary in San Juan Islands to retire captive killer whales

 “We have all the science we need to know these animals need to be out of concrete tanks,” Marino said.
 “The goal is to empty all the tanks and not breed any more [captive orcas] so eventually this whole form of entertainment is phased out.”

 Vinick said he hoped the project could partner with SeaWorld, the Seaquarium and others.
 He envisions a new model in which, through video feeds and other technology, the public could still observe killer whales at the sanctuary, in addition to viewing opportunities in the wild.
+So far, he’s got no takers.

 SeaWorld already has announced it will not breed any more captive killer whales.
-No one at SeaWorld immediately returned a request for comment on the sanctuary concept Monday.
+Suzanne Pelisson Beasley, spokesperson for SeaWorld Parks & Entertainment, said the park regards the proposal as “a high-risk placement” that would expose SeaWorld orcas to an environment they are not used to.

 The Miami Seaquarium has on multiple occasions fought lawsuits to free Lolita and also rejected an ongoing campaign by the Lummi Nation for her release.
 Lummi tribal members are expected to file a new lawsuit soon to free her.